Zuvr/MahanetLectureGenerator/README.md

 The project runs on a free Heroku python server using Plotly's Dash (Flask based) framework.

-The database contains a list of past lectures and their extracted "templates" and "objects".
+The database is based off of a list of past lectures and contains their extracted "templates" and "objects".

 The premise of the app is to take a random lecture template (ie: "The history of X") and populate it with a random object (ie: "Baseball bats") to end up with a full lecture title (ie: "The history of Baseball bats").